eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 The view button is represented as an eye symbol and will open a modal to view data in the subscription.
 ##### _Clone_
-The clone button is represented as an copy symbol and will open a modal to add a new subscription containing the same information as the cloned subscription except the name that must be unique for all subscriptions.
+The clone button is represented as a copy symbol and will open a modal to add a new subscription containing the same information as the cloned subscription except the name that must be unique for all subscriptions.
 ##### _Download_